WycliffeAssociates/btt-recorder-docs/docs/appendices.rst

 `What to Show the Oral Translator on the Tablet <https://github.com/WycliffeAssociates/btt-recorder-docs/raw/master/appendix/What_to_Show_the_Oral_Translator_on_the_Tablet.pdf>`_

-`Version 1.4 User Manual <https://github.com/WycliffeAssociates/btt-recorder-docs/raw/master/docs/BTT_Recorder_Manual_1.4.pdf>`_ - a manual with screen shots -
+`Version 1.4 User Manual <https://github.com/WycliffeAssociates/btt-recorder-docs/raw/master/docs/BTT_Recorder_Manual_1.4.pdf>`_ - Documentation with screen shots -